 Doing The Right Things vs. Doing Things Right

-- If you’re asking, “Are we doing the right things?”, you’re dealing with strategic issues.
+- Strategic: “Are we doing the right things?”

 A company’s strategy spells out longer-term objectives and WHAT needs to be done to do to achieve these objectives.
 The strategic plan provides a high-level perspective, not any detailed operational specifics.
 In addition, the strategic plan should also include the rationale, the WHY of the business strategy.